 Regardless of the app’s downfalls, though, we’re glad it’s there – but if you don’t have a Tomato router you can still install the VPN like normal by flashing and setting up a VPN connection.
 Although not a premium partner, VyprVPN is still compatible with the FlashRouter Privacy app, so that can make things a little easier.

-It’s also worth mentioning that VyprVPN is priced very keenly, so if you’ve got a Tomato router and want to save a bit of cash, we’d highly recommend it.
+So, if you’ve got a Tomato router and want to save a bit of cash, we’d highly recommend it.
 For any other router, though, there might be better options.

 If you’re looking to spend as little money as possible and still get a premium VPN, Surfshark could be a good option – check out our full Surfshark review for more.